The History Man

 Take a Valium.
 Have a party.
 Go on a demo.
 Shoot a soldier.
 Make a bang.
 Bed a friend.
 That’s your problem-solving system . . .
 But haven’t we tried all that?

-The History Man is Malcolm Bradbury’s masterpiece, the definitive campus novel and one of the most influential novels of the 1970s.
-Funny, disconcerting and provocative, Bradbury brilliantly satirizes a world of academic power struggles as his anti-hero seduces his away around campus.
-But beneath the surface is an altogether more affecting portrait: it reveals a marriage in crisis and demonstrates the fragility of the human heart.
+Funny, disconcerting and provocative, Bradbury's classic novel brilliantly satirizes a world of academic power struggles as his anti-hero seduces his away around campus.
+But is also reveals a marriage in crisis and demonstrates the fragility of the human heart.

 The funniest and best-written novel I have seen for a very long time